Updated August 19, 2020

 - Communications and Website Committee Composition

 - The Communications and Website Committee Chair and Newsletter Editor and members shall be nominated by Council and appointed by the President.
-The Chairs of the EAB and SAB will also be members of the Communications and Website Committee.
+The Chairs of the EAB, LAB and SAB will also be members of the Communications and Website Committee.
 The Communications and Website Committee Chair shall serve for a period of five years subject to one renewal upon appointment by the President with approval by Council.
 The regular member of the Communications and Website Committee shall serve for a period of three years each with appointment staggered with new appointments made each year.

 - The Chair of the Communications and Website committee will be a voting member of Council.